SkilledNoah/CPU-implementation/README.md

 ## Overview
 This project involved the design and implementation of a 32-bit RISC CPU based on the MIPS architecture using VHDL.
 The project was divided into four key phases:

-### ALU Design – <span>Implemented a 32-bit Arithmetic Logic Unit capable of addition, subtraction, and logical operations.</span>
+### ALU Design –
+Implemented a 32-bit Arithmetic Logic Unit capable of addition, subtraction, and logical operations.
-### Register File Design – <span>Developed a multi-port register file with synchronous writes and asynchronous reads.</span>
+### Register File Design –
+Developed a multi-port register file with synchronous writes and asynchronous reads.
-### Next-Address Unit – <span>Designed logic for handling program counter updates, including branch and jump instructions.</span>
+### Next-Address Unit –
+Designed logic for handling program counter updates, including branch and jump instructions.
-### Full CPU Implementation – <span>Integrated all components to form a functional CPU with instruction and data caches.</span>
+### Full CPU Implementation –
+Integrated all components to form a functional CPU with instruction and data caches.

 ## Technologies & Tools
 VHDL for hardware description